-Shipping includes airfare from Japan to the US but can also include the costs of transporting the dog from the breeder in Japan to the nearest international Japanese airport; it is important to note that not all breeders live close to one of the three major international Japanese airports that serve airlines that fly to the US.
-Also, you may have to pay for the vet exam to import, the crate and customs fees for your replacement dog.
-Keep in mind that many breeders do not offer guarantees if there are health problems, so “buyer beware.”
+Shipping includes airfare from overseas to the US but, for example if you’re importing from Japan, can also include the costs of transporting the dog from the breeder in Japan to the nearest international Japanese airport; it is important to note that not all breeders live close to one of the three major international Japanese airports that serve airlines that fly to the US.
+Also, you may have to pay for the vet exam to import, as well as the crate and customs fees for your original import (and replacement dog if necessary).
+Keep in mind that many overseas breeders do not offer guarantees if there are health problems, so “buyer beware.”
 Again, there are exceptions, but it is a gamble.
-Naturally, health problems like the ones I mentioned can occur with domestically bred Japanese Akitas, but at least the breeder is relatively nearby to replace your dog (or offer a previously agreed upon refund to buy back the dog) according to each breeders’ sales contract, and the cost is significantly cheaper.
+Naturally, health problems like the ones I mentioned can occur with domestically bred Japanese Akitas as well, but at least the breeder is relatively nearby to replace your dog (or offer a previously agreed upon refund to buy back the dog) according to each breeders’ sales contract, and the cost is significantly cheaper.

 Also, if you plan to import a JA from another country, do not expect the puppy or dog to be disease-free.
-Imports from Japan must have clearance from a veterinarian prior to shipping and be checked again at the airport; however, my personal experience is that it has been common for imports I have gotten to have Giardia.
+Imports from Japan must have clearance from a veterinarian prior to shipping and be checked again at the airport; however, my personal experience is that it has been common for imports I have gotten to have giardia.
 Giardia is an intestinal disease caused by a parasite.
 It is usually transmitted through consuming feces or contaminated water, but it is easily treated with antibiotics and the prognosis is good.
 Other members have had this same problem from different breeders and different countries.
 So it might be the water at the airport or the lawn where dogs defecate at the airport, and not necessarily the breeder’s fault.
-I would recommend getting a fecal sample right away from your import and have your local veterinarian test the sample to begin treatment if Giardia is present.
-Since we’re on the subject of toileting matters, do not be surprised when upon arrival your puppy is covered in its own urine and feces.
-There is only so much space in a crate and the pup will have been stuck in it for hours before, during and after the flight.
+I would recommend getting a fecal sample right away from your import and have your local veterinarian test the sample to begin treatment if giardia is present.
+Since we’re on the subject of toileting matters, do not be surprised if, upon arrival, your puppy is covered in its own urine and feces.
+Japanese Akita is usually a clean breed, but there is only so much space in a crate and the pup will have been stuck in it for hours before, during and after the flight.

 SHOW QUALITY vs. PET QUALITY